CBCDS-Team/Team-Project-RAGZ-/README.md

-# CBCDS by Team Ragz 🐾
+#### CBCDS by Team Ragz 🐾

-**Cat Behavioural Change Detection System (CBCDS)** monitors cats’ behaviour—feeding, water intake, litter box use, outdoor activity, and hiding—to detect early signs of health issues.
-Cats often hide discomfort, so CBCDS helps owners spot problems early.

-This repository is **our central hub for collaboration**, where all coding, scripts, and data analysis live.
-Every teammate can contribute, review, and learn together.

----

-## 📂 Folder Structure
+CBCDS is the hub for all coding and development work for the Cat Behavioural Change Detection System.
+Whether we’re working in Python, another programming language, or integrating software with sensors, this repository is where all tasks, scripts, and features come together.
+Every teammate can contribute, test, and review code, making it easy to collaborate, stay organised, and see progress in real time.
+This is the space where our ideas turn into working code, and where the team builds CBCDS together.

+#### 📂Folder Structure:

 Organise work by task or module to keep the repo clean:

-/Frontend/ # User interface code
+* Frontend/ # User interface code

-/Backend/ # Server and API code
+* Backend/ # Server and API code

-/DataAnalysis/ # Scripts for analysing cat behaviour /Sensors/ # Code for sensor integration
+* DataCollection/ # Scripts for collecting and processing sensor data

+* Sensors/ # Code for sensor integration

-/Docs/ # Documentation, notes, and guides
+* Docs/ # Documentation, notes, and guides

----

-## 🚀 Getting Started
+#### 🚀 Getting Started

 1. **Clone the repository**
 ```bash git clone https://github.com/CBCDS-Team/BCOSC.git